Planned

 Yes, this is a great suggestion!
 I’ve already encountered limitations with the current drawdown approach which only allows users to specify the priority by account type.
 This is a problem for me with a 401k and deferred comp plan, both are tax deferred accounts so PL sets the same priority for both, but I want to prioritize deferred comp, then taxable, then 401k - but can’t do this.
 It would also be helpful to have specific rules for each account.
 For example, draw from 401k until the end of the 12% tax bracket is reached, then draw from taxable.
 Currently I don’t think this is possible, but it has significant tax implications.

-• 22 January Kyle moved this task into In progress
+• 22 January 2023 Kyle Nolan moved this task into In progress

 • avatar